AshAvalanche/ash-docs/docs/protocol/ash-for-subnet-owners/overview.md

 Instead of operating validator nodes themselves, Subnet owners **benefit from the expertise of the Ash team** (and the Ash network of node operators in [V3](../roadmap)).

-The rent is **paid every month** in AVAX, native tokens, or a combination of both.
+The rent is **paid monthly** in AVAX, native tokens, or a combination of both.
 The protocol guarantees that Subnets are validated by a **robust, up-to-date set of nodes**.

-Subnet owners are freed from the burden of running their own infrastructure and can instead focus on building their projects core.
+Subnet owners are freed from the burden of running their own infrastructure and can instead focus on building their projects' core.

 [**Start using the service**](./validator-node-renting)

 ## Voted validation

-In Ash [V2](../roadmap), liquid stakers will gain the ability to participate in the [protocol's governance](../governance/overview).
-The most important component of the governance is **the allocation of the protocol's validating power** to Subnets.
+In Ash [V2](../roadmap), liquid stakers will be able to participate in the [protocol's governance](../governance/overview).
+The main governance component is **the allocation of the protocol's validating power** between Subnets.

 Node operator **rewards are redistributed to liquid-stakers**.
-By offering attractive rewards, a Subnet will **naturally get more decentralized** because it will appeal more users.
+With attractive incentives, a Subnet will **naturally get more decentralized** because it will appeal to more users.

 [**Discover how to maximize voted validation**](./voted-validation)